PythonDataScience24/E-Lang/Roadmap.md

 We welcome all contributors and look forward to making language learning more accessible and efficient through our collaborative efforts.
 Let's build something great together!

-Timeline
+-**Timeline
 The project work is split into milestones, which cover the last 6 weeks of the Data Science Course (Uni Berne).
-Choose a project + Project management by April 25th 2024 First deliverable + GitHub by May 2nd 2024
+- Choose a project + Project management by April 25th 2024
+- First deliverable + GitHub by May 2nd 2024
-Second deliverable + Classes + Refactoring by May 16th 2024
+- Second deliverable + Classes + Refactoring by May 16th 2024
-Third deliverable + Unit tests + Issues by May 23rd 2024
+- Third deliverable + Unit tests + Issues by May 23rd 2024
-Virtual environment + In-person Presentation by May 30th 2024
+- Virtual environment + In-person Presentation by May 30th 2024